Q: What should I wear?

 No. We use a community partner approach.
 We provide the material and instructors while our community partner provides the facility and marketing.

-We found this approach is invaluable for the connections to the community and other health activities and also allows for a much better marketing process.
 The community partner - usually a recreation commission or senior center - has greater resources than an individual class would have and being out involved in a community provides a much richer experience than walling off in one location/building.